paridhi1603/HousePricesPrediction/README.md

 # House Price Prediction
-predict the house price on the basis of different features
+Predict the house price on the basis of different features

 # Dataset